Shees Park

-Shees Park (or Shis Park) is a recreational park near the village of Shis in Khor Fakkan, Sharjah, the United Arab Emirates.
+Shees Park (or Shis Park) is a recreational park near the village of Shis in Khor Fakkan, Sharjah, the United Arab Emirates.The area is directly accessible via Khorfakkan Road S142/E55.

 The park was constructed in 8 months.
 It covers an area of 11,362 m2, has a 25-meter-high artificial waterfall and includes 506 meters of walkways throughout three mountain terraces connected by stone stairs leading to the main viewing platform at a height of 30 meters from the main park level.
 It includes a children's play area, 32 shaded seating areas for families, an outdoor theater that can accommodate 70 people and a barbecue area.

-It was inaugurated by the ruler of Sharjah, Sheikh Dr Sultan bin Muhammad Al Qasimi, on 15 October, 2020.
+It was inaugurated by the ruler of Sharjah, Sheikh Dr Sultan bin Muhammad Al Qasimi, on 15 October 2020.
+During the inauguration, Sheikh Dr Sultan handed over the shops' title deeds to the Emiratis, wishing them success.
+Shees Rest Area was built on a strategic location that could cater to visitors who are driving through the Khor Fakkan Road to enjoy the mountains.
+However, there are not much rest spots available ,so visitors used to bring water, food, and appropriate footwear with them during their Visit to Sharjah.
+The area, which is set against the backdrop of majestic mountains, is surrounded with flowers and greenery, too.
+It includes 58 shops which provides variety of goods, including groceries, carpets, travel tools, perfumes, and many more, restaurants and cafés.